As an Affiliate for Amazon and other companies, I earn from qualified purchases.

 You deserve a school that will prepare you above and beyond the basic state requirements.
 One that props you up and gives you the confidence to leave school feeling completely ready to jump into your chosen field.

 But if for whatever reason this isn’t an option, MAKE SURE TO SUPPLEMENT YOUR EDUCATION!

 As an employer, it is a frustrating experience to have to spend countless hours retraining therapists who went to subpar massage schools.
-They exit their school and are not prepared for the reality of massage in the real world.
+They exit their school and are not prepared for massage in the real world.
 When I graduated from school, I was ready to tackle so many of the challenges that presented themselves because my school set me up for success!

-14 Factors to Consider When Choosing A Massage School
+14 Factors to Picking a School

 How long have they been in operation?